tseradev/tsera/README.md

 ls
 # (optional) run `tree -L 2` if the tree command is available

-# 3. Start the continuous coherence loop once to generate artifacts
+# 3. Start the continuous coherence loop (watches for changes)
-tsera dev --no-watch

-# 4. Keep the watcher active during development
 tsera dev

+# 4. Or run a quick validation (useful for CI)
+tsera doctor --quick

 # 5. Launch the demo API (if Hono module is enabled)
 deno run -A main.ts